Albert0i/prisma-planetscale/README.md

 ### Epilogue
-> I remember his insisting very especially (among other things) upon the idea that a principle source of error in all human investigations, lay in the liability of the understanding to under-rate or to over-value the importance of an object, through mere mis-admeasurement of its propinquity.
+> ... upon the idea that a principle source of error in all human investigations, lay in the liability of the understanding to under-rate or to over-value the importance of an object, through mere mis-admeasurement of its propinquity.

 ![alt sphinx](img/Sphinx-674x1024.jpg)